For four decades, Edimar Bentes and his family have

 health-care center and a government building in Juruti, Alcoa

-In 2008, the company commissioned a poll of 600 people in
+In 2008, the company commissioned a

 the region, finding that 61 percent said the mine project had

 improved their lives.
 Two-thirds of those questioned didn't live